IlyasTcr/fake-instagram-accounts/README.md

 The dataset used in this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/free4ever1/instagram-fake-spammer-genuine-accounts) under the [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license.

 ## Data Analysis
 The dataset comprises various features, including follower/following count, description length, post count, the presence of an external URL, and the ratio of numerical characters to the total length of the username.
-To get a first feeling for the most important features, mutual information scores were plotted (see screenshot below).
-As expected, features like the number of followers or the like_engagement_rate play a significant role in determining whether or not a user is a content creator.

 After conducting permutation importance analysis using a quick and simple model, the results confirmed that follower count was the most influential feature, which is unsurprising.
 The figure below illustrates how a very low follower count serves as a strong indicator of a likely fake account.

 ![Follower Histplot](./figures/follower-histplot.png)